Company/Organization: RurAL CAP

 - Must be at least 18 years of age.

-- Must pass Municipality of Anchorage, state and federal background checks, including fingerprints.
+- Must pass state and federal background checks, including fingerprints.

-- Must attend 24 hours of professional development training annually.
+- Must attend at least 15 hours of professional development training annually.

-- Must provide a TB screening and basic physical exam within 30 days of hire with follow-up every three (3) years.
+- Must provide a TB screening and basic physical exam within thirty (30) days of hire with follow-up every three (3) years at employee’s expense.

 - Must be able to provide own transportation to meet work schedule requirements.